garethltm/obsibrain/COMPSCI367 - Artificial Intelligence/week04/Hill-Climbing with 8-Queens.md

 #### Why is it not that BAD
 - 4 steps on average when it succeeds
-	> Backtracking 8-Queens → we need to make at least 8 assignments (every depth = 1 assignment)
+	> Applying Backtracking 8-Queens → we need to make at least 8 assignments (for every depth = 1 assignment)
+	> - which in this case we are already saving quite a bit of steps
 - 3 steps on average when it gets stuck
 	- State Space with $8^8$ = ~17 million states